 The prophet Jeremiah - who had foretold the downfall of Jerusalem and had tried in vain to persuade Zedekiah to surrender - was rescued by Nebuzaradan from amongst the captives who were being marshalled for exile in the holding camp at Ramah, just north of Jerusalem.
 Jeremiah was offered the reward of luxurious living in Babylon, but he chose to stay behind at Mizpah under the protection of Gedeliah, the new Babylonian governor (see Jeremiah 40:1-6).

 Meanwhile, the high priest and the royal advisors were arrested and executed, and the people of Judah were led into exile in Babylonia.
 Only a few of the poorest agricultural labourers were left behind to tend the vineyards and the surrounding fields.

 The Ishtar Gate of Babylon reconstructed in the Pergamon Museum, Berlin (Hahaha)

 2 Kings 25:22-27 Gedeliah is appointed Governor of Judah by Nebuchadnezzar in 587BC.
 Some of the Judaean officers and soldiers who have defected and gone into hiding surrender to Gedeliah at Mizpah.
 As they have not fought against the Babylonians, they are given land to cultivate in the surrounding villages of Judah.

-Seven months later, in 586BC, Ishmael (a descendent of the King of Judah) assassinates Gedeliah at Mizpah and then escapes to Egypt (see 11 on Map 60).
+Seven months later, in 586BC, Ishmael (a descendant of the King of Judah) assassinates Gedeliah at Mizpah and then escapes to Egypt (see Map 60).
 The other Judaeans at Mizpah also decide to flee to Egypt, taking with them the prophet Jeremiah (See Jeremiah 40-44).

 The Book of Lamentations is a collection of five poems lamenting the destruction of Jerusalem in 587BC.